Munster Joinery Case Study

 Wind Energy Direct is providing Munster Joinery with a true hedge against future energy price increases.

-Wind Energy Direct is a Wind Energy company with Irish offices based in Limerick and UK offices in Edinburgh and Durham.
-Wind Energy Direct specialises in installing wind turbines on business and industrial sites throughout Ireland and the UK.
+Wind Energy Direct is a wind energy development company with offices in Limerick.
+Wind Energy Direct specialises in installing wind turbines on our customers industrial and green field sites throughout Ireland.